Siniscalchi13/HolographicMemory/README.md

 - This repo does not modify TAI; it references the same math/algorithms and hosts a standalone build + API surface.
 - Current engine API is string‑based; binary files are indexed by `filename:..` headers to enable wave persistence.
 - If you need byte‑level recall, the C++ engine requires an explicit method; tracked for a later update.
+ - Experimental GPU (Metal) scaffolding is included for Apple Silicon; see `holographic-fs/native/holographic/metal` and the benchmarking guide for usage and caveats.